uwu/shelter/packages/shelter-docs/reference.md

 > While these stores will save data when you modify them, its very important to note that they are not *deeply* reactive.
 >
 > That is `store.foo = {}` will save but `store.foo.bar = {}` will not save.

-> ***POSSIBLE CONFUSION ALERT***
->
-> *shelter stores* are a very specific terminology, and refers to a store tied very directly to IndexedDB, and the caveats (initing) that come with that.
->
-> `plugin.store`, the storage you are given in plugins, are NOT shelter stores, the `shelter.storage.*` APIs will NOT work with them, and they do not suffer from the initing issue described later.

 ### `shelter.storage.storage`